...

 affect your memory as well as your physical health and wellbeing.
 Here

 are five things you can do every day to keep mind and body sharp.
+1.Manage your stress.

 The constant drumbeat of daily stresses such as deadline pressures or